exercism/java/exercises/concept/bird-watcher/.docs/instructions.md

 # Instructions

-You're an avid bird watcher that keeps track of how many birds have visited your garden in the last seven days.
+You're an avid bird watcher who keeps track of how many birds have visited your garden in the last seven days.

 You have six tasks, all dealing with the numbers of birds that visited your garden.